Alex Konanykhin: Unicorn Hunters

 In 2021 Konanykhin became one of seven entrepreneurs to form the "Circle of Money" on the streaming television series Unicorn Hunters.
 The television panel also includes Steve Wozniak, Lance Bass, Rosa Gumataotao Rios, Moises Vela, Scott Livingston, and Silvina Moschini.
 According to Real Screen the show intends to, "show mixes entertainment with the potential for consumers to back select pre-IPO investment opportunities, thereby democratizing wealth creation."
 The show streamed on Amazon Prime, in addition to other platforms.
 While the seven investors represented on the panel choose to invest or not as prospective companies pitch their businesses, viewers of the show are also able to invest their own funds in the businesses featured.

 Unicoin

 The company behind the television show released the cryptocurrency unicoin in February 2022.
 According to fellow founder Steve Wozniak, the coin is tied to the financial results of the companies that the Unicorn Hunters and the show’s viewers have invested in, making it an asset backed cryptocurrency.
 When investing with unicoin, investors won’t own a stake in the companies themselves, but unicoin will hold the stake, allowing for it to increase in value with the value of the investment.
 Soon after its founding it became considered a securities token by the SEC. $25 million in unicoins had been sold by May 2022.
+On May 20, 2025, the SEC sued Konanykhin and two others for making misleading statements to Unicoin’s investors on the value of investments made by Unicoin in physical assets; in August of 2025, Unicoin issued a filing in court to have the charges dismissed as they claimed they mischaracterized their work.